JadhavSuraj7rk/JadhavSuraj7rk/README.md

 ## Talking about Personal Stuffs:

-💻 I’m currently learning Full Stack Development 🚀.
+💻 I’m currently working on embedded systems 🚀.

 🧩 Interested in: Technology, Web Development , IOT , and  Hardware stuff.